Tiny Minnesota museum's canoe a 1,000-year-old historic find

 The dugout canoe was hollowed out of a single large tree, said Ann Merriman, nautical archaeologist for Maritime Heritage Minnesota, which researched the age of the canoe and seven others as part of a Maritime History Minnesota project.

-Indians made dugout canoes by first burning out the center of a felled tree trunk and then carving the inside, she said.
+Indians made dugout canoes by first burning out the centre of a felled tree trunk and then carving the inside, she said.

 The canoe was found in 1934 buried in mud in Lake Minnetonka, a large body of water in suburban Minneapolis, by a family building a dock, Ferrin said.